cathyjf/CapitalisationExperiment/README.md

 ### Table 2: Breakdown of completed tests with acceptable scores

-This tables shows how many of each kind of test were completed.
+This table shows how many of each kind of test were completed.

 <table border="1">
   <tbody>